MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-programs.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This setting prevents users from access the "Get new programs from Windows Marketplace" task from the Programs Control Panel in Category View, Programs and Features in Classic View, and Get Programs.

 Windows Marketplace allows users to purchase and/or download various programs to their computer for installation.